mrjameshamilton/bf-jep457/README.md

 Compile a Brainf*ck program by passing the input file path and the output jar path to the compiler.

-You can run the BfCompiler class directly from source with the `--source 22`
+You can execute the compiled class, or simply run `BfCompiler.java` directly from source with the `--source 22` parameter:
-parameter:

 ```shell
 $ java --enable-preview --source 22 src/BfCompiler.java examples/hellojvm.bf build/out.jar